awsdocs/aws-elemental-medialive-user-guide/doc_source/setup-user-step-4.md

 **To create the groups**

-1. In IAM, choose **Groups**, and then use the **Create New Group Wizard** to create a group for each set of users that you identified in [Step 2: Identify Categories of Users](setup-user-step-2.md)\.
-See [http://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html) and follow the steps for creating groups using the console\.
+1. In IAM, choose **Groups**, and then use the **Create New Group Wizard** to create a group for each set of users that you identified in [Step 2: Identify categories of users](setup-user-step-2.md)\.
+See [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html) and follow the steps for creating groups using the console\.

    As a best practice, assign group names that start with the service name, `medialive`\.